lvwerra/jupyterplot/README.md

 **Note:** The `pp.finalize()` statement is necessary to make the plots persistent between notebook sessions.

 ### Custom range
-By default, the x and y range adapt to new data points.
-If the scale is known beforehand, it might steadier to set it beforehand:
+By default, the x and y ranges adapt to new data points.
+If the scale is known beforehand, it can be steadier to set it beforehand:
 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">